Qarola/Qarola/README.md

 ✨ I am an autodidact person 🎓 ,
 ✨ I learn quickly! 🚀 I have to ability to work independently too ⛅.
 ✨ I 💖 Coldplay's music!
 I like cooking 👩‍🍳 and I 💓 my family! 🎈
-✨ I like to learn new technology...🎉 I am studying English.💭(and so, excuse me... 😊) ✨ I'm learning to programing Python too 🐍.
+✨ I like to learn new technology...🎉 I am studying English.💭so, excuse me my English... 😊) ✨ I'm learning to programing Python too 🐍.
 ✨
 ✨